 - Develop a Business Continuity Plan to ensure that your business may recover following the impact of a workplace fire.
 Always ensure that your business has sufficient fire insurance coverage.

 In an Emergency Call Triple Zero (000)

-A collaboration of the NSW Fire Brigades, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire Service
+A collaboration of Fire and Rescue NSW, NSW Rural Fire Service, ACT Fire Brigade and ACT Rural Fire Service